-We make you healthier from the inside out by feeding you high quality, great tasting, super nutritious fermented foods.
+We try to make you healthier from the inside out by feeding you high quality, great tasting, fermented foods.
 Eating our products is perhaps the quickest, most convenient, not to mention, tastiest way of contributing to you recommended quota of five to ten servings of veg and fruit a day.

 What are Fermented Foods?